SomeWeekendReading/someweekendreading.github.io/_posts/2021-09-07-vaccine-madness.md

 comments: true
 ---

-Have half of us gone mad?
+Have a quarter of us gone mad?
 It would seem so&hellip;

 ## The madness of the American right